-- Password is the two digit birth month, four digit birth year followed by the letters "pw" - ⇒ Ex: 122005pw
+- ⇒ Username is the Student ID - Password is the two digit birth month, four digit birth year followed by the letters "pw"

+⇒ Ex: 122005pw

 Students are able to change their password after they access their student portal.
 It's important to read the message entitled, "What you need to know before logging in."